Frequently Asked Questions

 7. Mount the shared directory in all nodes and start servers.
 Now the whole deployment is updated.

-How the keystore and truststore configurations are incorporated with a configuration management tool?
+How are the keystore and truststore configurations incorporated with a configuration management tool?

-What are the correct steps to apply the same Update level to all the nodes in the deployment if a configuration management tool is not being used?
+What are the correct steps to apply the same Update level to all the nodes in the deployment if a Configuration Management Tool is not being used?

-Steps to apply the same update level across all node:
+However, here are the steps to apply the same update level across all node:

 1. In a pre-production environment, update to the required update level using the --level flag (e.g., ./wso2update_linux --level 10)